Skip to main content

 Possession of Drug Paraphernalia

-It is unlawful for a person to possesses, with the intent to use, drug paraphernalia that is used for packaging, manufacturing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance in violation of the Controlled Substances, Drugs, Device and Cosmetic Act of 1972.
+It is unlawful for a person to possess, with the intent to use, drug paraphernalia that is used for packaging, manufacturing, injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance in violation of the Controlled Substances, Drugs, Device and Cosmetic Act of 1972.

 Pennsylvania’s Medical Marijuana Act

-For Parents & Families
+Parents & Families Guide

 • Penn State Values

-• The First College Year
+• The First Year

 • Academic Calendar: Key Dates